Sjord/Sjord.github.io/_posts/2024-06-18-htmx-content-security-policy.md

 ```

 This even works within a tag with *hx-disable*, but only if there is no similar meta tag above it.

+## Conclusion

+When a site uses HTMX, the attack surface of HTML injection greatly increases.
+It is possible to limit the risk of XSS by using a content security policy, but it not possible to have all HTMX features and provide security against injection.